projectexpert/pmis/project_wbs_gtd/README.rst

 WBS level *Getting Things Done* methodology
 -------------------------------------------
+When dealing with WBS and WBS elements, sub-projects (example class Worklist) take the parent role of the tasks.
+Since the number of wbs elements increases a lot if compared to the single element projects, this module is meant as a tool for the portfolio managers to approach the project lists as to a simple personal to-do list.

 This module implements a simple personal to-do list based on WBS elements.
 It adds an editable list of **WBS elements** simplified to the minimum required